 Be spontaneous!
 You don't have to wait for bedtime to have sex.

-Talk ato each other. talk about your fears of sexual intercourse.
+Talk to each other and discuss fears of sexual intercourse.
 Maybe you're worried about the repair of an episiotomy or some stitches that you had.
 Perhaps you're concerned about how your partner feels after watching you give birth.

 Plan for birth control.
 Don't be someone who is caught two months after the birth of your baby wondering if you got pregnant because you took a chance.